alauzettho/SpaceFilling/README.md

 # SpaceFilling
-Optimization Algorithm for Space Filling Designs
+Optimization Algorithm for generating Space Filling Designs

 A quick start : source start.sh

-Your main concern is the input.txt file:

-ndim                  An int indicating the problem's dimension npoint                An int indicating the number of points optim_method 		      The optimization method.
-Choose between : NM	BFGS	RS.
-Best method is RS estimation_method 	  The estimation method.
-Choose between   : MC	MST		NN	ROS

-src/ folder contains all c++ files and main algorithms.
+The src/ folder contains all c++ files and the main algorithm.
 Use:

   - "make" to compile
-  - "make run" to start program
+  - "make run" to start the program with generic values
-  - "make clean" tto clean all
+  - "make clean" to clean all files

-To launch the program you can use ./spacefilling in src/
+To launch the program with more options you can use the spacefilling binary in src/ To do so, you have to specify values:

+  - ndim		to specify the problem's dimension
+  - npoint		to specify the number of points in the design
+  - optimMethod		to specify the method.
+Choose between : NM BFGS RS.
+Default is RS.
+  - estimationMethod	to specify the criteria.
+Choose between : MC MST NN MM AE KL.
+Default is MST.

+NM is the nelder Mead method
+BFGS is a gradient based method (not suited here)
+RS is for simulated annealing

+MC is the Monte Carlo method
+MST stands for Minimal Spanning Tree
+NN is Nearest Neighbor
+MM is for Maximin
+AE is a method based on particules
+KL is your typical Shannon Entropy

-python/ folder contains simple matplotlib functions to plot our design Functions are called at the end of the .cpp main
+The python/ folder contains simple matplotlib functions to plot generated designs